TankerHQ/spec/blocks_verification.md

 ## Key publishes

 Only server-side verification is needed for key publishes.
-Client-side verification is useless as key publishes are leaves of the Trustchain tree → either the key can be recovered or it cannot.
+Client-side verification is useless as key publishes are leaves of the Trustchain tree → either the key can be decrypted or it cannot.

 Server side: